19 September 2012

 02 9351 2791

-Dr Maurice Saxby AM is an alumnus of the Faculty of Education & Social Work and was the first national president of the Children’s Book Council of Australia.
+Dr Maurice Saxby AM is an alumnus of the Sydney School of Education & Social Work and was the first national president of the Children’s Book Council of Australia.
 Among his many awards are the Nan Chauncy Award, the Lady Cutler Award, the Dromkeen Medal, and Member in the Order of Australia (AM).
 His publications include works that document the history and significance of Australian children's literature, including Give Them Wings: The Experience of Children's Literature, The Proof of the Puddin’: Australian Children's Literature 1970–1990, Books in the Life of the Child: Bridges to Literature and Learning, Offered to Children: A History of Australian Children's Literature 1841–1941, and Images of Australia: A History of Australian Children's Literature 1941–1970.

 © 2002-12 The University of Sydney.
 Last updated: 1 Aug 2012